West Coast Pirates

-The West Coast Pirates Rugby League Football Club, officially referred to as The Cash Converters West Coast Pirates for sponsorship reasons, are a rugby league football club based in Perth, Western Australia.
+The West Coast Pirates Rugby League Football Club, officially referred to as The Cash Converters West Coast Pirates for sponsorship reasons, was a rugby league football club based in Perth, Western Australia.
 The club was founded by the Western Australian Rugby League as a bid for Perth to rejoin an expanded National Rugby League in 2026.
-If successful, the Pirates would play out of HBF Park, with the support of the Western Australian Government through a $96 million upgrade to the venue.
+If successful, the Pirates would have played out of HBF Park, with the support of the Western Australian Government through a $96 million upgrade to the venue.
+However, the Pirates went into recess in 2020 due to the COVID-19 pandemic.

+A new Perth based team will be joining the National Rugby League in 2027, the Perth Bears.

 History

-Perth previously competed in the national competition as the Western Reds (from 1995-1996), the Perth Reds (1997) and as the WA Reds in the S.G.
-Ball Cup from 2006-2011.
-It is unknown at this stage whether the West Coast Pirates will keep the history and playing records of the Reds when they join the NRL or if the Pirates will start from scratch.
+Perth had previously competed in the national competition as the Western Reds (from 1995 to 1996) and the Perth Reds (1997), and as the WA Reds in the S.G.
+Ball Cup from 2006 to 2011.

+The Pirates went into recess in 2020 due to the impact of the COVID-19 pandemic, and the SG Ball Cup (the under-19s competition the Pirates competed in) was cancelled mid-season.
+Due to travel restrictions, financial pressures, and broader uncertainty, the Pirates and other non-NSW-based junior teams were not included in the 2021 SG Ball Cup.

+This break affected their visibility and momentum as part of the push for an NRL franchise, but the Pirates development program continued at a local level.
+The Western Australian Rugby League (WARL) has indicated ongoing interest in NRL inclusion, and they have been involved in junior competitions and talent pathways.

+With the introduction of the Perth Bears in 2027, the Bears will become the Western Australian NRL franchise, while the Pirates will cease to exist.

 Name and logo

 The West Coast Pirates were launched in 2012 after WARL research found that just over 50% of the marketplace associated the Western Reds name with failure.

 Despite this the club will continue to use the same red, black and gold colours of the Western Reds.